 |Best suited to:||Beginners-Intermediate|

 This charming small village is one of Switzerland’s most famous luxury ski resorts, together with St. Moritz.
-Royalties and many celebrities own a chalet in Gstaad, but you’ll have little chances to meet any.
+Royalties and many celebrities own a chalet in Gstaad, but you’ll have few chances to meet any.
 What makes Gstaad unique is its understatement.
 It looks like many other pretty Swiss villages, except it’s more than that.

 Gstaad is chic and understated.
 A place like no other.